tartley/resume/Jonathan-Hartley-resume.md

 I'm an experienced software developer, a back-end generalist, specializing in Python.

 I really care about programming.
-For you, this means that I create products that work, that are well tested, delivered to a predictable schedule, and costing less money to maintain and extend in the future.
+For you, this means that I create products that work and are well tested.
+Deliveries are incremental, to make progress visible, and less money is required to maintain and extend them in the future.

-I also really care about people and teams, which means I believe in continuous mentoring, radically jovial relationships, real talk, and taking pride in our raised expectations of what we become capable of as a group.
+I believe good relationships and teams are a pre-requisite for the above, which means I believe in continuous mentoring, radically jovial relationships, real talk, and taking pride in our raised expectations of what we become capable of as a group.
 Great teams enable the creation of great individuals, not the other way around.

 ## Experience and technologies